GENI-NSF/geni-tools/README.txt

 ===========

 This software implements a sample GENI Aggregate Manager.
-It also includes a sample GENI Clearinghouse and command line client.
+It also includes a sample GENI Clearinghouse and command line test client.
 This software is intended to demonstrate the GENI Aggregate Manager API.

 Installation & Getting Started